-An oil spill response organization rating applicant may designate proprietary information in the application to be kept confidential, including any reports or studies prepared or submitted, by following the process described in section 790.3 of chapter 1.
+(1) An oil spill response organization rating applicant may designate proprietary information in the application to be kept confidential.
+Additionally, an oil spill response organization rating applicant may designate any reports or studies prepared or submitted pursuant to any oil spill response organization rating requirements as proprietary information.